IT Inventory Management Defined

 - Remove software assignments when a hardware asset is retired?

-In addition to trying to meet your current needs, also consider how your organization’s needs will shift in the coming years and weigh those needs in your decision making process as well.
+In addition to trying to meet your current needs, also consider how your organization’s needs will shift in the coming years.
+Then weigh those needs in your decision-making process as well.

 If you’re looking for updates on IT inventory management or industry trends, Gartner is always a great place to look.